Yrahcaz7/The-Septenary-Forest/docs/!general-info.md

 - **optional**: You can leave this out if you don't intend to use that feature for the layer.
 - **assigned automagically**: This value will be set automatically and override any value you set.
 - **deprecated**: This feature is not recommended to be used, because newer features are able to achieve the same thing in a better, easier way.

+In addition, things marked with "(additional feature)" are exclusive to The Septenary Forest and are not present in The Modding Tree.

 ## Table of Contents